A great veggie burger has to pass muster on a good deal of levels. I’m happy to say I think this Lentil Brown Rice Burger does just that.

 - Toppings: onion rings add some decadence, but feel free to stick with tomato, lettuce, raw red onion, avocado or just a friendly dollop of tomato ketchup.
 Vegan Mayonnaise is also great with these.

-How do I make the Burgers?
+How do I make a Lentil Brown Rice Burger?

 There are quite a few steps to this but if you plan ahead or batch cook it’s easier.
 Try cooking plenty of rice and lentils ahead of time.
 They’re the foundation of many dishes so having extra in the fridge just makes life easier.